When can babies have peanut butter? Although it’s a very common and dangerous allergen, there’s a compelling reason to introduce peanuts to your baby.

 Not all peanut butter is created equally.
 Splurging on a high quality jar is really important.

-First and foremost, skip the chunky varieties.
-Those crunchy peanut pieces may be yummy, but they are a choking hazard for babies.
-And when you are scanning the store shelves for a jar of peanut butter, take a hard pass on any conventional jar.
+- Take a hard pass on any conventional jar.
 Many jars of peanut butter contain sugar, partially hydrogenated oils, and even high fructose corn syrup.

 When scanning labels, look for a peanut butter that is: